devakashsharma/VisionNote/README.md

 **Lighter Weight:** The model weights are smaller in size, making them easier to download and work with.

 **Decent Performance:** While it may not achieve the same high accuracy as larger YOLOv3 models, it still provides reasonable object detection performance.

+## Images
+Now, Download the appropriate image for the detection <br>
+You can find all the images in the assest folder.